 The Australian Government regards Civil Engineer as one occupation required to develop the Australian economy.
-As a result, the processing of Civil Engineer nominations and visa applications would take precedence.
-If you are a Civil Engineer looking to move to Australia and advance your career, now is the time to plan.
+As a result, the processing of Civil Engineer nominations and skilled visa applications would take precedence.
+If you are a Civil Engineer looking to move to Australia with skilled migration and advance your career, this is the chance.

 Civil engineers can apply for a variety of visas to work or live in Australia, including: